box/box-typescript-sdk-gen/docs/collaborationAllowlistExemptTargets.md

   - The ID of the exemption to the list.
 Example: "984923"
 - headers `GetCollaborationWhitelistExemptTargetByIdHeadersArg`
   - Headers of getCollaborationWhitelistExemptTargetById method
+- cancellationToken `undefined | CancellationToken`
+  - Token used for request cancellation.

 ### Returns